yuukicammy/vit-gpt2-image-caption/README.md

 #### COCO (Recommended)

-Download coco dataset from the official repositores.
+Download coco dataset from the official repositores to a shared volume on Modal.
+The name of the shared volume is specified in `model_training/config.py` (default: `image-caption-vol`).
 ```shell
 $ modal run model_training/download_coco_dataset.py
 ```